scouring/RAG/README.md

-# Introduction to Retrieval Augmented Generation
+# Retrieval Augmented Generation

-This repository will introduce you to Retrieval Augmented Generation (RAG) with easy to use examples that you can build upon.
-The examples use Python with Jupyter Notebooks and CSV files.
+The examples use Python with
+Jupyter Notebooks and CSV files.
 The vector database uses the Qdrant database which can run in-memory.